 Skip to main content

 Recycling is the process of converting waste into reusable materials and has had a significant impact on how society has looked to increase sustainability within their lifestyle.
-At CopperRock, our Bayside Waste & Recycling centre allows residents to dispose of their recyclable waste, including cardboard, knowing that it will be properly processed by our experienced team.
-However, there are a range of misconceptions about recycling cardboard that we’re going to address in today’s article.
+There are a range of misconceptions about recycling cardboard that we’re going to address in today’s article.

 Is Recycling Cardboard Free?

-It’s important to understand that certain recycling materials will cost you money to get processed at CopperRock.
+It’s important to understand that certain recycling materials will cost you money to get processed.
 This is because it takes time and labour costs to appropriately process certain items and materials.
 However, this isn’t to say that all recyclables cost you money to dispose of.
-In fact, plenty of regular household items are absolutely free to recycle at CopperRock.
+In fact, plenty of regular household items could be free to recycle.

 Free-to-recycle items include: